toilets4london/PublicToiletDataFetcher/README.md

 - B) Spreadsheets / csv file datasets sent in by local authorities and community groups
 - C) Data extracted from the crowd-sourced OpenStreetMap dataset (see Data/query.xml for the query used)

+## Address geocoding

+- Some data sources come with lat / lng coords but some don't
+- For those that don't I geocode the addresses
+- If you add a google geocoding API key to `api_key.txt` the google geocoding API will be used for geocoding, otherwise it will default to Nominatim geocoding

 ## What do the web scraping scripts do?
 How are they used?

 The aim is to extract as much detailed public toilet data from a webpage as possible, and process it into a form that is consumable by the Toilets4London REST Api.